Lab Start Dates

 Check the Lab Schedule for more details.

 Students will work in assigned groups of 3 or fewer students and complete an experiment during each lab meeting.
 There will be 10 labs total.
 Procedures for each lab can be accessed via your Lab Schedule or in the Experiments section.
 Please obey the following guidelines for each lab:

 - Leave the lab exactly how you found it!
 Other sections use the same rooms and equipment.
 Be considerate of students and lab staff by taking care of the equipment.

 - Report all problems/breakages immediately!
 Don't try to fix something yourself.
 You may not repair it correctly, which may result in taking data using broken or uncalibrated equipment.

 - Come to the lab prepared!
 Read the Lab Procedure ahead of time and complete the pre-lab exercises.

-- A lab writeup for each group is due at the end of the lab session.
+- A lab write-up for each group is due at the end of the lab session.
 It should be submitted electronically to Canvas.

 Labs are taken pass-fail.
 Students must complete each lab in order to pass the course.
 Absence from a lab without permission could lead to an F or incomplete in the course.
 The following grading scheme will be used for each lab:

 Excellent (E), Passing (P), Needs Improvement (NI), Fail (F)

 If two NI grades are received, any further NI grades will turn into an F. Successful completion of the lab includes handing in a pre-lab exercise for every lab.
 The above grades will be based on the following aspects each lab write-up.

 The report should be clear, organized and readable.
 Consult the Graphing Guide for guidelines on making graphs.

 Correct answers to the questions listed in the lab procedure will receive full credit.